tembo-io/website/src/content/docs/product/cloud/hobby-tier.md

 ### Limited resources

 Hobby instances have limited compute (0.25 CPU & 1GB RAM) and storage (10GiB).
-Users may upgrade to a paid instance in order to increase storage or compute.
+Users may upgrade to a paid instance to increase storage or compute.

 ### Idle instances are automatically paused